StrawHattM/crispyr/README.md

 <!-- badges: end -->

-The goal of crispyr is to …
+crispyr is intended as a collection of wrappers for CRISPR-Cas9 analysis.

+Right now it is very much in early development and I’m using it primarily for internal use and to get familiar with package building.

 ## Installation

-You can install the development version of crispyr from [GitHub](https://github.com/) with:
+You couldn install the development version of crispyr from [GitHub](https://github.com/) with:

 ``` r